Stimulus check update: Congress passes 2-day bill to avoid shutdown as COVID relief talks continue

-WASHINGTON (NEXSTAR) — The House and Senate passed a two-day stopgap spending bill Friday night to avert a partial government shutdown.
-The short term measure, which is now headed to President Trump’s desk, bought time for frustratingly slow endgame negotiations on an almost $1 trillion COVID-19 economic relief package.
+WASHINGTON (NEXSTAR) — Congress passed a two-day stopgap spending bill Friday night, averting a partial government shutdown and buying yet more time for frustratingly slow endgame negotiations on an almost $1 trillion COVID-19 economic relief package.

+The virus aid talks remained on track, both sides said, but closing out final disagreements was proving difficult.
+Weekend sessions were on tap, and House leaders hoped for a vote on Sunday on the massive package, which wraps much of Capitol Hill’s unfinished 2020 business into a take-it-or-leave-it behemoth that promises to be a foot thick — or more.

-The House passed the temporary funding bill by a 320-60 vote as frustrated lawmakers headed for a weekend session.
-The Senate passed the resolution by a voice vote Friday evening.
+The House passed the temporary funding bill by a 320-60 vote.
+The Senate approved it by voice vote almost immediately afterward, sending it to President Donald Trump.

 The House adjourned Friday evening shortly after passing the stopgap measure; Majority Leader Steny Hoyer (D-Maryland) said negotiators are still working toward an agreement, and there will be no House votes Saturday as the earliest anticipated vote on the COVID-19 relief package or omnibus spending bill would be 1 p.m.
 EST Sunday.